TabithaChelagat/COVID-19_SQL_Portfolio_Project/README.md

 ***1. What is the global death percentage?***

-the code aggregates data from the CovidDeaths table, calculates the ```total number of cases and deaths```, computes the ```death percentage```, and filters the results to exclude records with null continent values, finally presenting the result set ordered by total cases and total deaths.
+The code aggregates data from the CovidDeaths table, calculates the ```total number of cases and deaths```, computes the ```death percentage```, and filters the results to exclude records with null continent values, finally presenting the result set ordered by total cases and total deaths.

 ```
 Select SUM(new_cases) as total_cases, SUM(cast(new_deaths as int)) as total_deaths, SUM(cast(new_deaths as int))/SUM(New_Cases)*100 as DeathPercentage